-Revolver has teamed with Dream Theater for an exclusive gold vinyl 4LP edition of their new live album, Distant Memories, limited to 300 copies worldwide.
+Revolver has teamed with Dream Theater for exclusive, limited-edition vinyl variants of their continuing The Lost Not Forgotten Archives releases.
 Order yours before they're gone!

 Let's face it: When it comes to live albums, few bands know as much about the form as Dream Theater, who have released eight — that's right, eight — of 'em over the course of their career.

 And now here comes number nine, Distant Memories, a multi-disc package that captures the band at London's Apollo on their world tour in support of 2019's Distance Over Time.
 In addition to plenty of cuts from that record, the set, like every show on the tour, also features a complete performance of Dream Theater's seminal 1999 concept album, Metropolis Pt.
 2: Scenes From a Memory.

 For guitarist John Petrucci, it was necessary to get this tour — just like so many of the band's outings — documented for the fans.
 "The live side of Dream Theater is really important to us not only sonically, but visually as well," he says.
 "And so our show and stage production is something we've developed little by little over the years.
 If we were the type of band where it was only about the studio records and we didn't really tour that much, it'd be another story.
 But so many people have gotten to know our music through the live show."

 Given the significance of the live experience to Petrucci and Dream Theater, we asked the guitarist to pick his five favorite live albums of all time.
 Thoughtful and thorough, his answers offered insight into his own development as a guitarist and songwriter — and reveal that Petrucci is still, like all of us, a rabid music fan at heart.
 And spoiler alert: Yes, Rush made the list.